danclab/laMEG/README.rst

 Operating system
 ================
-* Windows: not supported by FreeSurfer
+* Windows: Not supported
-* Mac: may work, but not tested
+* Mac: Tested on Intel 64-bit
-* Linux: yes
+* Linux: Tested on Ubuntu and Debian

 Requirements
 ============